Lurid Ark Shell, Barbatia lurida

 Lurid Ark Shell, Barbatia lurida.
 Shell collected from the beach at Punta Chivato, Baja California Sur, December 2022.
 Size: 6.2 cm (2.4 inches) x 3.7 cm (1.5 inches) x 1.2 cm (0.5 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Lurid Arks attach themselves to rocks with fine silky byssus, giving rise to their genus name – Barbatia (bearded one).
-This species lives intertidally, and to a depth of 30 m (100 feet).
-It ranges from the northern end of the Sea of Cortez to Peru.
+Habitat and Distribution: Lurid Arks attach themselves to rocks with fine silky byssus, giving rise to their genus name – Barbatia (bearded one).
+This species lives intertidally and to depths up to 30 m (100 feet).
+Lurid Arks are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from from the northern end of the Sea of Cortez south to Guatemala.